DISCOVERING AND DEVELOPING

 Gene Therapy and Dry AMD

-Typically, medicines use to treat retinal diseases are given through an injection in the eye as frequently as once a month.
-One of the key differences between gene therapy and other types of medicines is that gene therapies are one-time therapies that will hopefully provide years of benefit.
+Typically, medicines used to treat retinal diseases are given through an injection in the eye as frequently as once a month.
+One of the key differences between gene therapy and other types of medicines is that gene therapies are designed to be one-time therapies that will hopefully provide years of benefit.

-Patients in our ongoing Phase I/II clinical trial, known as the FOCUS study, receive a single dose of our therapy through an injection below their retina.
-The goal is to slow, or possibly even stop the progression of dry-AMD.
+Patients in our ongoing Phase I/II clinical trial receive a Single dose of our investigational gene therapy through an injection below their retina.
+The goal is to slow the progression of dry-AMD.